Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 </p>

 #### Denoise
-Enlightened by Disney's publication in 2018 [\cite], we chose to adapt the oringal KPCN, which is made for offline denoising, in out real time rendering settings.
+Enlightened by Disney's publication in 2018 (Bako 2), we chose to adapt the oringal KPCN, which is made for offline denoising, in out real time rendering settings.
 In order to denoise the input within the given amount of time (~8ms), we both reduced the number of layers and the size of predicted denoising kernel.
 The following figure illustrates our light version of KPCN.

 <p align="center">
   <img src="./images/denoise.jpg"/>